ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 various conversions, orchestrations, and delivery to other downstream applications.

 # Design
-We will create an Ikasan Integration Module which consists of a single flow containing two component operations.
+We will create an Ikasan Integration Module which consists of a single flow containing two component operations, a consumer and a producer.

     IntegrationModule
     - Flow